-Thankfully, with the advent of technology and new business models such as crowdfunding, small individual investors like you and I now have a chance to invest in small start-up companies.
+Thankfully, with the advent of technology and platforms such as Crowdcube, small individual investors like you and I now have a chance to invest in small start-up companies.

-What Is Crowd Cube?
+What Is Crowdcube?

-Crowdcube is an online equity crowd funding website that that allows everyday people like me and you to invest in private companies.
-In the simplest of terms,owners of private companies pitch the idea of their company on the crowd cube website and investors then decide if it is worth the risk to invest in that company.
+Crowdcube is an online equity crowdfunding website that allows everyday people like me and you to invest in private companies.

-Once an investor is invested in a particular business, he is considered a part owner and can lay claim to the profits of the business which are paid to him through dividends as when the company sees fit.
+Once an investor is invested in a particular business, he is considered a part-owner and can lay claim to the profits of the business which are paid to him through dividends as when the company sees fit.

-Think about it this way, just as you can buy an ownership stake of a well known business on the stock market, crowd cube allows you to buy ownership stakes in new start-ups or private companies.
+Think about it this way, just as you can buy an ownership stake of a well-known business on the stock market, crowd cube allows you to buy ownership stakes in new start-ups or private companies.

 The Types of models Investors can invest in: